Doing a CT Sex Offender Registry Search Doesn’t Have To Be a Burden!

 - Go to the Connecticut Department of Emergency Services & Public Protection website

 - Choose if you want to search for an offender by name, city, or area

 Once you conduct the search, you’ll gain access to the info about the registered sex offenders.
 Bear in mind that this website, like most other online registries, isn’t updated regularly.
 If you want to make sure you always get the latest info, and if you'd like to receive notifications about newly registered sex offenders in your neighborhood weekly, DoNotPay is your safest option.

 Stop wasting time trying to navigate confusing online instructions and search the CT sex offender registry with ease!
 DoNotPay will provide you with a full sex offender report in no time and offer to send you weekly sex offender alerts!
-All you need to do to initiate the process is sign up for our app and complete these steps:
+All you need to do to initiate the process is and complete these steps: